dfcastellanos/MEPLS/doc/tutorial/step4.md

 Since no parameters file was given and `default.prm` was not found, the program created a template file named `default.prm`.
 We can edit it with a text editor and set the values of the parameters we will use during the simulation run.
-In this example, we will use a parameters file like this,
+In this example, we will use the following parameter values,

 ```
 # Listing of Parameters